MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

 ms.reviewer: kvivek
 ---

-# Use Form processor component in PowerApps
+# Use the form processor component in PowerApps

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]